 A good old-fashioned apple loaf cake that is super moist and very easy to make (no peeling the apples!).
 It keeps well, can be frozen, and baked in different pans.
 The glaze adds another layer of sweetness.
 You'll love the flavor and simplicity of this recipe.

 This is a recipe you just need to try!
-Because I assume you love apples and walnuts (you can also use pecans or almonds).
+Because I assume you love apples and walnuts.
 And cake, of course, but that's a no-brainer.
 We all love cake.

 - Apples: Granny smith apples, the green ones are the best because they're acid and retain texture after they're baked.
 But any cooking apples you normally bake with work.

 - Oil: any vegetable oil can be used.
-I like olive oil but have made this with sunflower oil for years.
+I like sunflower oil but have made this with light olive oil for years.
 Coconut oil also works but, in my experience, the cake tends to be less rich.

 - Eggs: fresh, large.